census-instrumentation/opencensus-go/README.md

-This project is still at a very early stage of development and a lot of the API calls are in the process of being changed and might break your code in hte future.
+This project is still at a very early stage of development and a lot of the API calls are in the process of being changed and might break your code in the future.

 [travis-image]: https://travis-ci.org/census-instrumentation/opencensus-go.svg?branch=master
 [travis-url]: https://travis-ci.org/census-instrumentation/opencensus-go